awsdocs/amazon-ses-developer-guide/doc-source/dmarc.md

 To comply with these requirements, complete the following steps:

-+ Set up Easy DKIM by completing the procedures in [[ERROR] BAD/MISSING LINK TEXT](easy-dkim.md)\.
++ Set up Easy DKIM by completing the procedures in [Easy DKIM in Amazon SES](easy-dkim.md)\.
 When you use Easy DKIM, Amazon SES will automatically sign your emails\.
 **Note**
-Rather than use Easy DKIM, you can also manually sign your messages\.
+Rather than use Easy DKIM, you can also [manually sign your messages](manual-dkim.md)\.
 However, you must be very careful if you choose to do so, because Amazon SES does not validate the DKIM signature that you construct\.
 For this reason, we highly recommend using Easy DKIM\.

 + Ensure that your sending domain uses a relaxed policy for DKIM\.
 If you have not changed your domain's policy alignment, it will use a relaxed policy by default\.
 **Note**